VueGWT/vue-gwt/docs/guide/getting-started.md

 ::: warning
-It's important to note that for now in Vue GWT only `JsInterop` properties can be used directly in `v-model`.
+It's important to note that for now in Vue GWT only `@Data` fields or `@Computed` with a getter and a setter can be used directly in `v-model`.
 [Check here to see why and get solutions](essentials/forms.md).
 :::

-A real world application is never just one Component, let's see how to **[compose Components together](README#composing-with-components)**.

 ## Composing with Components